ec-europa/atomium/README.md

 # Extending

 Atomium provides a way to extend just by creating some files without modifying the core Atomium files.
-Each theme definition, core or custom, are treated as a component.
+Each theme definition, core or custom, is treated as a component.
-You can find all the theme definitions in the *templates* directory of each sub-themes.
+You can find all the theme definitions in the *templates* directory of each sub-theme.

 To create a new theme definition:

- - Create a directory in *templates*, name it as you will, a good practice is to name it the name of the definition.
+ - Create a directory in *templates* and name it as you will.
+A good practice is to name it like the name of the definition.
  - Create a file *[NAME-OF-THE-THEME-DEFINITION].component.inc*,
  - Create the function *[NAME-OF-THE-THEME]\_atomium_theme\_[NAME-OF-THE-THEME-DEFINITION]\()*,
  - Create a file *[NAME-OF-THE-THEME_DEFINITION].css* and/or *[NAME-OF-THE-THEME_DEFINITION].js* to get these files
   automatically loaded.

-Do not forget to clear the cache every time new theme definitions or process/preprocess are added or removed.
+Do not forget to clear the cache every time a new theme definition or process/preprocess is added or removed.

 [Go to top](#table-of-content)

 # Developer's note

-During the development of this project, a lot of time has been put into analyzing how Drupal's core functions were implemented and how to redo the things properly.
+During the development of this project, a lot of time has been put into analyzing how Drupal's core functions were implemented and how to improve them for better customization.

 A good example of this is the breadcrumb generation.

-Let analyse how it's currently done in Drupal and how we've implemented it.
+Let's analyse how it's currently done in Drupal and how we've implemented it.

 ````php
 $variables['breadcrumb'] = theme('breadcrumb', array('breadcrumb' => drupal_get_breadcrumb()));
 ````

-By default, Drupal is using the function *drupal_get_breadcrumb()* in its *template_process_page()* hook.
+By default, Drupal uses the function *drupal_get_breadcrumb()* in its *template_process_page()* hook.

 The function *drupal_get_breadcrumb()* returns raw HTML.
 Thus, it's impossible to alter the breadcrumbs links properly.

 In order to get a render array, we have to go deeper and rewrite functions accordingly.

 *drupal_get_breadcrumb()* calls *menu_get_active_breadcrumb()*.
-This is actually, this function that returns HTML.
+This is actually, the function that returns the HTML.

-There is no way to alter the result of that function, it returns an array of raw HTML links.
+There is no way to alter the result of that function as it returns an array of raw HTML links.

-Unfortunately, in order to do things properly, we have to create two extra functions in Atomium and change the way the breadcrumb is generated.
+Unfortunately, in order to change this behaviour, we have to create two extra functions in Atomium and change the way the breadcrumb is generated.

 ````php